livictoria/resources/README.md

 ## Product Management

-[Cracking the PM Interview] (https://www.amazon.ca/Cracking-PM-Interview-Product-Technology/dp/0984782818): Cracking the PM Interview is a comprehensive book about landing a product management role in a startup or bigger tech company.
+[Cracking the PM Interview](https://www.amazon.ca/Cracking-PM-Interview-Product-Technology/dp/0984782818): Cracking the PM Interview is a comprehensive book about landing a product management role in a startup or bigger tech company.

 ## Design